abushfinn-ctrl/The-duplex/README.md

 # The-duplex
 A wireless split keyboard with 42 keys, made in a 3d printed case.
-Designed and built for HackClub and improved tping erogonomics.
+Designed and built for HackClub and improved typing erogonomics.

 # The Schematic
 The schematic is split into a left and right side with the root sheet having the mousebites.